 A roofed structure that is not more than 50 percent enclosed (except for removable screens, screen doors, storm sashes, or awnings) on at least 2 sides, that projects from the exterior wall of a building, and that is used as an outdoor living area.
-If a porch extends from the front of a building or from any side of the building that faces a street, the side facing the street must not be more than 50 percent enclosed (except for removable screens, screen doors, storm sashes, or awnings).
-See also Building Frontage Types.
+To be considered a porch, and not just part of the building, the porch façade facing the street must not be more than 50 percent enclosed (except for removable screens, screen doors, storm sashes, wrought iron security fencing, or awnings).
+For the purposes of this IDO, any portion of a roofed structure that is not enclosed on at least 2 sides that is over a parking area or driveway is considered a carport.
+See also Building Frontage Types and Parking Definitions for Carport.